House of Words wooden menu frame

 11. Our Vanira Bungalow

-12. A mile offshore
+12. The big ones are mile offshore

-12. A mile offshore
+12. The big ones are mile offshore

-Don't get lost in the Boondocks!
+TIP: Don't get lost in the Boondocks!

 On the way back to our hotel, the Hilton, I took a few wrong turns, and we soon found ourselves way up in some rural hills.
 How to get down?
 All roads seemed to lead up.
 U-turns were impossible, so I had to find an up road that finally went down.
 And there were none, I swear.
 Were in an Escher drawing.
 We had to ask for help.
 We would see people, and roll down the window.
 "Do you folks know the way to the Hilton Hotel?" (like they'd know.)